bytescout/pdf-co-api-samples/PDF To JSON API/JavaScript/Convert PDF To JSON From Uploaded File (Node.js)/README.md

-## How to convert PDF to JSON from uploaded file (node for PDF to JSON API in JavaScript with PDF.co Web API

-### See how to convert PDF to JSON from uploaded file (node to have PDF to JSON API in JavaScript

-The sample source codes on this page will demonstrate you how to make PDF to JSON API in JavaScript.
-PDF.co Web API was made to help with PDF to JSON API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to convert PDF to JSON from uploaded file (node for PDF to JSON API in JavaScript and PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-This rich sample source code in JavaScript for PDF.co Web API includes the number of functions and options you should do calling the API to implement PDF to JSON API.
-This JavaScript sample code should be copied and pasted into your project.
-After doing this just compile your project and click Run.
-Test JavaScript sample code examples whether they respond your needs and requirements for the project.

-ByteScout free trial version is available for FREE download from our website.
-Programming tutorials along with source code samples are included.

 ## REQUEST FREE TECH SUPPORT